jayminpatelba/SQL_Appstore_Project/README.md

 # SQL_Appstore_Project
-App developer seeking data-driven insights to guide decisions on app development They are interested in understanding popular app categories, optimal pricing strategies, and maximizing user ratings
+App developer seeking data-driven insights to guide decisions on app development.
+They are interested in understanding popular app categories, optimal pricing strategies, and maximizing user ratings.